OXY2DEV/intro.nvim/DOC.md

 For this example I am using `Lazy.nvim`.
 But the process should be similar for other **plugin managers**.

 >[!NOTE]
-> To remove *unnecessary codes & complexities* I have put the configuration for the plugin in a seperate file.
+> To remove *unnecessary codes & complexities* I have put the configuration for the plugin in a separate file.

 To test the plugin, just using the `setup()` function is enough.